aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 10Sep18
+Continued working on project including but not limited to API, database and planning the code.

 ## 7Sep18
 Continued to work on API and local hosting issues and plan my project.